fullStackRyan/appone/README.md

 half a year ago I started a new job where the company programmes in Scala with a functional tech stack.

-## Introduction to App

-My New Year's Resolution is to build 12 Scala Apps in 2021, each better than the last.
-This is appone!

 The idea of this app is simple and follow CRUD format:

 1. POST a book